gradio-app/gradio/guides/getting_started.md

 ### Components Attributes 💻

-With these three arguments to `Interface`, we can quickly create user interfaces and  `launch()`  them.
+With these three arguments to `Interface`, you can quickly create user interfaces and  `launch()`  them.
 But what if you want to change how the UI components look or behave?

-Let's say we want to customize the input text field - for example, we wanted it to be larger and have a text hint.
-If we use the actual input class for  `Textbox`  instead of using the string shortcut, we have access to much more customizability through component attributes.
+Let's say you want to customize the input text field - for example, you wanted it to be larger and have a text hint.
+If we use the actual input class for  `Textbox`  instead of using the string shortcut, you have access to much more customizability through component attributes.

 {{ code["hello_world_2"] }}
 {{ demos["hello_world_2"] }}